didion22/portfolio/writing samples/UT-how-to-register.md

 >
 > If you are unsure about the percentage of coursework a student has taken as Credit/No Credit, you can view their full academic record in [EASI](https://utdirect.utexas.edu/easi/index.WBX).

-* To change the grading basis of a class, type `4` in the ACTION CODE field.
+* To change the grading basis of a class, type `4` in the **ACTION CODE** field.

-* In the UNIQUE field, type the `5-digit unique number` for the course you are attempting to change.
+* In the **UNIQUE** field, type the `5-digit unique number` for the class you are attempting to change.

 * Select the Enter key.
-The course should now display a _Z_ next to it, indicating that it is being taken for Credit/No Credit.
-The system will also display a text prompt confirming that the course has been changed to Credit/No Credit.
+The class should now display a _Z_ next to it, indicating that it is being taken for Credit/No Credit.
+The system will also display a text prompt confirming that the class has been changed to Credit/No Credit.

     ![Screenshot 2024-04-29 at 1 15 30 PM](https://github.com/didion22/portfolio/assets/77946386/d9f2c834-69e1-4674-8db9-1cafb658b8f8)